hnenonen/tsoha-nenonen/README.md

  - You can leave comments into tasks
  - using css and bootstrap

+ In progress:
+ - profile pages
- In progress: profile pages and messages between two users, searches
+ - messages between two users
+ - searches to bring more stats
+ - currently mytasks is broken

  ![](./static/database_sketch.png)